Maxlem1337/BoolSessie/README.md

 Each kind of worker executes a specific action in the goldmine.

-So high level a day at the mine looks like this for a dwarf:
+So high level a day looks like this for a goldmine:
-* wake up and go to the mine
+* start new day
 * dig out gold
-* go home and go to sleep
+* end day

 Depending on the type of dwarf you have to perform other actions in the mine.